The strange blue box had been a fixture

 "Easier to see what?" she asked.

-"The constellation of Sagittarius," he said and pointed.
-It
+“The constellation of Sagittarius.”
+He pointed.
+It was very

-was very low down on the horizon and the light pollution dimmed it, but
+low down on the horizon and the light pollution dimmed it, but Rose could

 She looked for a long time, not understanding what he meant, and then